mford99/RogueLikeGame/README.md

 			Finally, if the item selected is a sword or shield it will be equipped.
 When finding the 			  			  stairs to the next floor,

-			Hitting LSHIFT or RSHIFT on them will take the user to the next floor.
+			Hitting LSHIFT or RSHIFT on them will take the user to the next floor when standing on stairs.
 			Finally, when selecting a target for a spell, the user can hit Q at any time to cancel the spell and place it back into the player's inventory.